Acknowledgements

 Members of the ‘Reading the Past’ transcription group at Hexham Abbey.
 Photo by Gordon Carlton

-‘Dukesfield Documents’ is the result of a great deal of work over more than eleven years by many volunteer enthusiasts and supporters, for some of whom this has been their first experience of working with original historical documents: Tim Barmby, Michael Bell, Alan Blackburn, Jennifer Britton, Gail Boyes, Andrea Cameron, Gordon Carlton, Steve Casson, Colin & Hilary Clark, Chris & Susanne Ellingham, Lynne Farquarson, Greg Finch, Ian Forbes, Howard Forrest, John Gordon, Martin Green, Ian Hancock, Marjolijn Harrison, Jane Hughes, Gareth Jones, Hilary Kristensen, Pete Lee, Stafford Linsley, Susan and David Lynn, John McNulty, Christine Moorcroft, Diana Mulholland, Michael Murphy, Jennifer Norderhaug, Linda Pinkham, Mike Powell, Yvonne Purdy, Alastair Robertson, Elizabeth & James Smith, Ian & Kathleen Smith, Kath Smith, Liz Sobell, Chris Walker, Chris Walton, Sue Ward, John Waters, Gill Whatmough, Ron Whittaker, Jan Widmer, Elizabeth Williams, Catherine Wilson and Pat Wilson.
+‘Dukesfield Documents’ is the result of a great deal of work over more than twelve years by many volunteer enthusiasts and supporters, for some of whom this has been their first experience of working with original historical documents: Tim Barmby, Michael Bell, Alan Blackburn, Jennifer Britton, Gail Boyes, Andrea Cameron, Gordon Carlton, Steve Casson, Colin & Hilary Clark, Chris & Susanne Ellingham, Lynne Farquarson, Greg Finch, Ian Forbes, Howard Forrest, John Gordon, Martin Green, Ian Hancock, Marjolijn Harrison, Jane Hughes, Gareth Jones, Hilary Kristensen, Pete Lee, Stafford Linsley, Susan and David Lynn, John McNulty, Christine Moorcroft, Diana Mulholland, Michael Murphy, Jennifer Norderhaug, Linda Pinkham, Mike Powell, Yvonne Purdy, Alastair Robertson, Elizabeth & James Smith, Ian & Kathleen Smith, Kath Smith, Liz Sobell, Chris Walker, Chris Walton, Sue Ward, John Waters, Gill Whatmough, Ron Whittaker, Jan Widmer, Elizabeth Williams, Catherine Wilson and Pat Wilson.
 Volunteers also helped with providing biographies of the main correspondents and other material available through these pages to support ‘Dukesfield Documents’.

 As part of Dukesfield Smelter and Carriers project, the costs of obtaining document copies, travel, training, meeting room hire and website development have been covered thanks to a Heritage Lottery Fund grant, with support from other sponsors.
 The Henry Bell Trust provided a specific grant to enable us to obtain copies of the second Michael Blackett letter book in Cambridge University Library.
 Since 2015 a further grant from the Hexham Local History Society has enabled us to continue transcription work.